Pokémon Red, Blue, and Yellow: Re-releases

-On the 20th anniversary of the first generation Pokémon games' Japanese release, in February 2016, Nintendo re-released Red, Blue, and Yellow for their Nintendo 3DS Virtual Console service.
+On the 20th anniversary of the first-generation Pokémon games' Japanese release, in February 2016, Nintendo re-released Red, Blue, and Yellow for their Nintendo 3DS Virtual Console service.
 The games include a first for the Virtual Console: simulated Link Cable functionality to allow trading and battling between games.
 As was the case with its original release, Green is exclusive to Japanese consumers.
 These versions can transfer Pokémon to Pokémon Sun and Moon via the Pokémon Bank application.

 A special Nintendo 2DS bundle was released in Japan, Europe, and Australia on February 27, 2016, with each console matching the corresponding color of the game version.
 North America received a special New Nintendo 3DS bundle with cover plates styled after Red and Blues box art.
 By March 31, 2016, combined sales of the re-releases reached 1.5 million copies, with more than half sold in North America.

 Reception

+Reception for Pokémon Red and Blue

 The games received mostly positive reviews, holding an aggregate score of 88% on GameRankings.
 Special praise was given to its multiplayer features: the ability to trade and battle Pokémon with one another.
 Craig Harris of IGN gave the games a "masterful" 10 out of 10, noting that: "Even if you finish the quest, you still might not have all the Pokémon in the game.
 The challenge to catch 'em all is truly the game's biggest draw."
 He also commented on the popularity, especially among children, describing it as a "craze".
 GameSpots Peter Bartholow, who gave the games a "great" 8.8 out of 10, cited the graphics and audio as somewhat primitive but stated that these were the only drawbacks.
 He praised the replay value due to their customization and variety and commented upon their universal appeal: "Under its cuddly exterior, Pokémon is a serious and unique RPG with lots of depth and excellent multiplayer extensions.
 As an RPG, the game is accessible enough for newcomers to the genre to enjoy, but it will entertain hard-core fans as well.
 It's easily one of the best Game Boy games to date".

 The success of these games has been attributed to their innovative gaming experience rather than audiovisual effects.
 Papers published until 1999 by the Columbia Business School indicate both American and Japanese children prefer the actual gameplay of a game over special audio or visual effects.
 In Pokémon games, the lack of these artificial effects has actually been said to promote the child's imagination and creativity.
 "With all the talk of game engines and texture mapping and so on, there is something refreshing about this superlative gameplay which makes you ignore the cutesy 8-bit graphics" commented The Guardian.

 During the Academy of Interactive Arts & Sciences' 2nd Annual Interactive Achievement Awards, Pokémon Red and Blue won the award for "Outstanding Achievement in Character or Story Development", along with receiving nominations for "Console Game of the Year", "Console Role-Playing Game of the Year", and "Outstanding Achievement in Interactive Design".